yashwanth2804/photocon/README.md

 ### `npm install`

- Please run this command before starting the project to download dependecies
+ Please run this command before starting the project to download dependencies
 ### `npm start`

 Runs the app in the development mode.<br>